OperationSpark/high-school-prep/rock-the-interview-and-quiz.md

-# Step 8 : Rock the Interview and Quiz
+# Rock the Interview and Quiz

 To move on to Bootcamp, students must join us for an interview and take and pass a coding quiz and interview.